 Home

-At the 51风流官网 College of Rural and Community Development, we offer academic programs designed to serve Alaska communities and build a new generation of leaders.
-Our programs are grounded in Alaska communities and the challenges they face.
+We offer academic programs designed to serve Indigenous communities and build a new generation of leaders.
+Our programs are grounded in these communities and the challenges they face.

 -